lbmadesia/api-generator/README.md

 ],
 ```

-If you need to change what the stubs are generating for you, you can always publish the package's views files by below command:
+you need to run below command for publish migration, view and config file:
 ```
-php artisan vendor:publish --tag=apigenerator_views
+php artisan vendor:publish --tag=api-generator
 ```

 and you can get the title "Api Management" from package's translation file by using: